surfliner/surfliner-mirror/docs/themanual/tidewater/database.md

 [dc11]: https://www.dublincore.org/specifications/dublin-core/dces/

-It is possible that an item might have multiple values for any given metadata term.
-This can be represented in the database by catenating the values with a `U+FFFF` delimiter.
+The columns for metadata fields have the following format&#x202F;:—

+    Value ::= Char*
+    Language ::= Char*
+    TaggedValue ::= Value (#xFFFE Language)?
+    Field ::= TaggedValue (#xFFFF TaggedValue)*

-Note that `U+FFFF` would not otherwise be representable in OAI‐PMH data (it is invalid in XML); any `U+FFFF` which makes up part of a value **must** be replaced with `U+FFFD � REPLACEMENT CHARACTER` prior to its being stored in the database, to avoid its accidental interpretation as a value delimiter.
+Note that `U+FFFE` and `U+FFFF` would not otherwise be representable in OAI‐PMH data (they are invalid in XML); any `U+FFFE` or `U+FFFF` which makes up part of a value **must** be replaced with `U+FFFD � REPLACEMENT CHARACTER` prior to its being stored in the database, to avoid its accidental interpretation as a delimiter.

+The Tidewater consumer script makes use of an additional column, `source_iri`, to identify items according to their identifiers in the API it consumes from.
+The web app does not utilize this column for anything.